Escrow Wallet

 - Minimum Fill Amount: When partial fill is enabled, set the minimum fill amount in USD (presets: $10, $25, $100).

 Lenders: Make sure your escrow wallet has sufficient USDC before publishing.
 Offers without sufficient escrow balance will not be visible to other users.
+You can also enable auto top-up in Settings to deposit the required USDC automatically when creating a lend offer.

 Offer Parameters in Detail